-TULSA, OK – [August 1, 2013] – Tulsa Health Department officials confirmed that a sampling of mosquitoes from Tulsa County has tested positive for West Nile virus (WNV).
+TULSA, OK – [May 29, 2015] – Tulsa Health Department officials confirmed that a sampling of mosquitoes from Tulsa County has tested positive for West Nile virus (WNV).
 It is important for residents to remember to take precautions against WNV.
-At this time, there have been no confirmed cases of WNV in humans in Tulsa County; however, the months of July through October are typically the highest risk months for exposure to WNV in Oklahoma.
+At this time, there have been no confirmed cases of WNV in humans in Tulsa County.

 West Nile virus is spread through the bite of an infected mosquito, which feeds on infected birds and then transmits the virus when biting humans, horses, and some other mammals.
 Symptoms of WNV include sudden onset of fever, headache, dizziness, and muscle weakness.
 Long-lasting complications can include difficulty concentrating, migraine headaches, extreme muscle weakness and tremors, and paralysis of a limb.
 If one or more of these symptoms develop, especially after suffering mosquito bites within the previous two weeks, a health care provider should be contacted.
 Persons over the age of 50 are at greatest risk of developing severe neurologic disease from WNV infection.
 Some of the neurological effects of WNV may be permanent.

 Among the precautions to take against mosquito bites are the following: